maxim2266/pump/README.md

 The pipelines are type-safe, impose little overhead, and can be composed either statically, or dynamically (for example, as a function of configuration).

+The package defines two generic types:

+  - Data generator `G[T]`: a callback-based ("push") iterator that supplies a stream of data of any type `T`, and
+  - Pipeline stage `S[T,U]`: a function that invokes input generator `G[T]`, does whatever processing it is programmed to do, and feeds the supplied callback with data items of type `U`.

+The package also provides a basic set of functions for composing pipeline stages and binding stages to generators.

 For more details see [documentation](https://godoc.org/github.com/maxim2266/pump).

 #### Project status